dmmulroy/talks/react-miami-25/outline.md

     - Wix Engineering example
 - Our responsibility as devs
 - Treating errors as values
+  - Poll the audience on who uses errors as values
-  - React Query & SWR example
+    - React Query & SWR has already taught us how to do this
-  - Type unsafety w/ React Query & SWR
+    - It's not enough - Type unsafety w/ React Query & SWR, Business logic/Utils, RSCs, Server + Form Actions, etc
-- Intro to Result<Ok, Err>
   - Baseline (no try-catch)
-  - Baseline (try/catch)
+  - Baseline (try/catch) - Control flow also doesn't really scale
   - Promise<Domain | Error>
   - Promise.allSettled (too verbose)
+- Enter Result<Ok, Err>
   - Discriminated union
   - Result<A,E> (aka Monad 🤫)
-  - Maybe show safeTry `neverthrow` api
+  - Maybe show `safeTry` `neverthrow` api
   - Link to YT video of implementing Result from scratch
 - The two kinds of Errors
   - Expected errors
+    - We should program against these explicitly.
+Allow callers to decide how to handle
+    - Carry useful information
+      - Add more context to messages for users (e.g. Wix example)
+      - Add more context and data for tracing, logging, and support (e.g. trace/request ids)
   - Defects (compare to panics?)
+    - Unexpected and "unrecoverable" behaviour will still happen.
+    - Error Boundaries
+  - Examples of each
 - TaggedError
   - Fewer foot guns & exhaustiveness checks (Maybe .match?)
 - Error boundaries
 - RSCs, ServerActions, FormActions
 - Summary + Monad Joke